Welfare Minister calls off dharna on request by CM | Politics

-(Eds; updating with fresh inputs ) Puducherry, Jan 19 (PTI): Puducherry Welfare Minister MKandasamy on Tuesday ended his dharna outside Raj Nivas overthe alleged delay in Lt Governor Kiran Bedi in clearingcertain project files, after Chief Minister V Narayanasamy methim and requested him to do so.
+(Eds; adding details) Puducherry, Jan 19 (PTI): Puducherry Welfare Minister MKandasamy on Tuesday ended his over a week long dharna,protesting the alleged delay by Lt Governor Kiran Bedi inclearing certain project files, after Chief Minister VNarayanasamy requested him to call it off.

 He suspended it on January 18 on the request of thespeaker V P Sivakolundhu to attend the one day session of theterritorial assembly, which adopted a resolution demandingrepeal of the central farm laws.